 “Tips to the Top”, a new podcast series produced by LVMH, presents the inspiring career itineraries of twelve women from the Group’s Maisons.
 They talk about their professional growth and key moments in their successful careers.
-The first ten episodes of “ Tips to the Top” are now available on Spotify, Deezer, Ausha, Podcast Addict and Apple Podcasts.
+The first eleven episodes of “ Tips to the Top” are now available on Spotify, Deezer, Ausha, Podcast Addict and Apple Podcasts.
 Don’t miss these compelling profiles of women who contribute each day to excellence across the LVMH Group.

 Some 73% of LVMH employees are women, and the Group is proud to spotlight some of them in the “Tips to the Top” podcast series, inviting feminine talents to share decisive moments in their careers.
 Reflecting LVMH’s vast diversity of Maisons, métiers and geographies, “Tips to the Top” is a multi-facetted story of commitment told from the perspective of inspiring women.